Jonny Moseley: Personal life

 Moseley married Malia Rich, a business manager, on March 25, 2006, in Telluride, Colorado.
 Moseley met Rich in high school; the couple started dating in 2001 and got engaged on April 20, 2003.

 On September 4, 2007, Rich gave birth to the couple's first child, named Jonathan "Jack" William Moseley Jr. in San Francisco, California.
+On May 25, 2010, their second son, Tommy, was born.

 Later years

 Moseley launched a web site that sells products with his logo on them and has appeared on advertisements for McDonald's and Sprint.
-He graduated from the University of California, Berkeley on May 17, 2007 with a B.A. in American Studies focusing on Consumer and Popular Culture.
+He graduated from the University of California, Berkeley on May 17, 2007, with a B.A. in American Studies focusing on Consumer and Popular Culture.
 In December 2001, 3DO released Jonny Moseley Mad Trix a level-based extreme skiing game named after the skier.

 Moseley, who currently lives in California, was the host of three seasons of the MTV reality show Real World/Road Rules Challenge (now called The Challenge).
 He is part of the celebrity panel of judges (along with Steve Garvey and Oksana Baiul) on the ABC show "Master of Champions".
 After the 2002 Olympics Moseley hosted Saturday Night Live.

 Moseley developed an aerial ski move called "The Dinner Roll" and spoke about it during a 2002 speech at UC Berkeley:

 In 2007, Warren Miller's Playground was released with Moseley as the narrator.
 He was also in the movie as he has been in a few Warren Miller ski movies in the past.

 Moseley has narrated every film since.
 He has gone on to narrate a number of other Warren Miller movies.
 Moseley also used to host a weekly radio program on Sirius/XM's channel 41.
 The show was called "The Moseley Method".
 Moseley was the color analyst for NBC at the 2010 Olympics in Vancouver for the moguls, aerials and ski cross events.

 In 2010 he was cast on the ABC show Skating with the Stars where he was paired with retired Pairs skater Brooke Castile.
 Mosley finished in third place as second runner-up.
 He is currently the host of the latest viral marketing campaign by Ford Motor Company, Focus Rally America.

-In 2011 Moseley became a co-host of "American Ninja Warrior" on G4.
-In 2012 the show moved to NBC and he continued his hosting role.
+In 2012 Moseley became a co-host of "American Ninja Warrior" on G4.
+The show started broadcasting on NBC and he continued his hosting role.
 In 2013, Moseley appeared on Undercover Boss, playing the host of the fictitious reality show which Squaw Valley/Alpine Meadows CEO Andy Wirth is supposedly a contestant on.